ellenoliveiras/ellenoliveiras/README.md

 ## Hi, I'm Ellen!

-#### Áreas de Atuação
+### Areas of Expertise
-- Análise e visualização de dados geoespaciais;
+Geospatial data analysis and visualization;
-- Desenvolvimento de scripts em Python e JavaScript;
+Development of scripts in Python and JavaScript;
-- Integração de APIs geoespaciais (Google Earth Engine, MapBiomas);
+Integration of geospatial APIs (Google Earth Engine, MapBiomas);
-- Modelagem espacial e estatística;
+Spatial and statistical modeling;
-- Processamento de imagens de satélite e mapas.
+Satellite imagery and map processing.